 Tips for making the key lime tart

 - This recipe was super time consuming and not something that you can whip up in a jiffy.
-So if attempting please allow for 2 days.
+Please allow for 2 days.

 - The mousse, Italian meringue, lime curd, and chocolate decor can be made a day in advance.